Table of contents

 Interest Rates on DSCR Loans

-Interest rates for DSCR loans are generally higher than rates on conventional, owner-occupied mortgages, because these loans are considered higher risk by lenders and institutional investors.
+DSCR loan rates are generally slightly higher than rates on conventional, owner-occupied mortgages, because these loans are considered higher risk by lenders and institutional investors.
 But for many investors, the flexibility DSCR loans offer more than makes up for the slightly higher rates.

 Key Factors Affecting Your DSCR Loan Rate